Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Full-time students on individual learning plans

-One of the ways schools may cater for individual students' needs is by implementing a more flexible approach through an individual learning plan with the goal to improve the educational outcomes for the student.
+One of the ways schools may cater for individual students' needs is by implementing a more flexible approach through an individual learning plan with the goal to improve educational outcomes for the student.
 This could mean that a particular student may not be required to attend the school on certain days.
-The student may, for example, participate in other timetabled activities away from the school, if the school sees these activities as contributing to the social and/or emotional welfare of the student and/or the student's engagement with education.
+The student may, for example, participate in other timetabled activities away from the school, if the school sees these activities as contributing to their social and/or emotional welfare and/or the student's engagement with education.
 It is up to the school to demonstrate the educational reason(s) for the approach and that the student is undertaking a full-time workload modified according to the student's needs.

 The school must ensure that the student's individual learning plan is fulfilling all curriculum, assessment and reporting requirements as per the school’s written educational program.
 This program must comply with section 9 of the Education (Accreditation of Non-State Schools) Regulation 2017.